• Skip to primary navigation

 What sets mirin apart from other sweeteners is its complexity of taste.

-It adds depth to sauces without excessive sweetness.
+It improves sauces without excessive sweetness.

 Mirin is also a natural preservative due to its alcohol content.